SecurityLogMiner/log-collection-documentation/PRD.md

 ## Functional Requirements

-Sure, here's a list of five functional requirements for collecting and transporting data from a source to a destination over TCP (Transmission Control Protocol):

 1. **Data Collection:**
    - The system should be able to collect data from the specified source.
    - *Requirements:*